 He then joined his unit in Fort Lewis, Wash., to await deployment.
 He says everything there was even more intense than at Fort Benning—the training, the hazing, the brotherhood, the partying.
 He felt he’d truly found his calling.
 “I became very good at being an infantryman.
 You really felt a part of the team; you bonded.
 I mean, you just had a lot of brothers.”

 He says the drills he and his mates did in the field, including playing realistic war games, made them into a cohesive fighting force.

 “We were a killing machine.”

 His company was assigned to the new Stryker Brigade, which took its name from the 8-wheel Stryker combat vehicle.
 “Something in-between a Humvee and a tank,” Hausman describes it.
-“After Somalia our brass decided we needed a vehicle which could put infantry in the city, let us do our thing, and get us out fast.”
+“After Somalia, our brass decided we needed a vehicle that could put infantry in the city, let us do our thing, and get us out fast.”

 It carried a crew of six.

 “We built cages [of slat armor] on the outside to stop RPGs (rocket-propelled grenades).”
 The cages proved quite effective.
 However, Strykers had a problem with rollovers, a defect Hausman would soon experience to his horror.